Love & Lies

-Love & Lies is a 2013 Philippine television drama thriller series broadcast by GMA Network.
+Love & Lies is a 2013 Philippine television drama action thriller series broadcast by GMA Network.
 Directed by Mark A. Reyes, it stars Richard Gutierrez, Bela Padilla and Michelle Madrigal.
-It premiered on April 8, 2013 on the network's Telebabad line up replacing Temptation of Wife.
+It premiered on April 8, 2013 on the network's Telebabad line up.
 The series concluded on June 7, 2013 with a total of 44 episodes.

-It was replaced by My Husband's Lover in its timeslot.
+The series is streaming online on YouTube.

 Premise

 Edward Galvez, a Philippine Navy officer gets tangled in a web of lies and conspiracies when an organization kidnaps his wife.
 As the protagonist discovers the truth behind the crime, he uncovers a treacherous plot that threatens to turn his world upside-down.
 The true perpetrators of the crime may be closer to home than he dare think.
 As he thread to the maze of lies, blackmails, double-dealings, and betrayals, everyone becomes a suspect.